Canoe vs. Kayak: Differences and Benefits You Need to Know

 • Kayaks are much better in whitewater than canoes

-• Double-bladed paddles are very efficient, and it consumes less energy to paddle with
+• Double-bladed paddles are very efficient, and they consume less energy to paddle with

 • Sit-inside variations have dry storage holds